OpenNTI/nti_sphinx_questions/README.rst

  nti_sphinx_questions
 ======================

-A sphinx extension providing two directives:
+A sphinx extension providing two directives intended to be useful during early phases of a project (e.g., requirement gathering):

 ``.. question::`` is a note-like environment to write an unresolved question.